Skip to main content

 The basic rules of cleansing

-You can use a cleanser or just wash with plain water.
+You can use a cleanser with a gentle formula or just wash with plain water.
 Sometimes, swiping a cotton pad soaked with micellar water is all you need (read more on micellar water below).
+It’s a good idea to apply a non-abrasive facial cleanser that’s alcohol-free with just your fingertips to ensure your skin doesn’t get irritated.¹

 cleansers3

-Whatever cleanser you try, pay attention to how your skin reacts to it.
-There are some pretty obvious signs it isn’t working for you.
+Whatever facial cleanser you try, pay attention to how your skin reacts to it.
+There are some pretty general signs that almost all skincare products share that show it isn’t working for you.

 After you use it, does your face: